Today I am going to introduce a new concept for Python developers: typeclasses.

 No way to annotate types

-Let’s say you want to write a function and annotate one of its arguments that it must support the greet
+Let’s say you want to write a function and annotate one of its arguments that it must support the greet function.
+Something like:

 def greet_and_print(instance: '???') -> None: